 The Chancellor of the Exchequer, Rachel Reeves, announced her long awaited Budget on Wednesday 30th October 2024.
-The first Budget by a Labour government for 14 years.
+The first Budget by a Labour government for 14 vears.

-Following the announcement of the draft legislation for the removal of the Furnished Holiday Let tax regime in July 2024, it was of no surprise that that regime was not mentioned in the Budget.
-Subject to any last-minute changes, that tax regime will end from April 2025.
-For more information on the changes, you can download Zeal's eBook 'Tax Changes for Furnished Holiday Lets'.
+Following the announcement of the draft legislation for the abolishment of Furnished Holiday Lets in July 2024, it was of no surprise that the Furnished Holiday Let tax regime was not mentioned in the Budget.
+The new legislation has been written and subject to any last-minute changes, the legislation will be included in Finance Act 2025 and become legislation from April 2025.

+For more information on the changes, you can download Zeal's eBook 'Tax Changes for Furnished Holiday Lets' on Zeal's Free Resource Hub.